loisobrero/Project-GrubDash/README.md

 # Project-GrubDash
 ## GrubDash Backend and API
-GrubDash is a fictional company that operates an online food ordering and food delivery platform.
+GrubDash is a fictional company operating an online food ordering and delivery platform.

 For this Thinkful project, I set up a RESTful API, wrote custom validation functions, created route handlers, and built specific API endpoints.
 Of note, the front-end application was provided for this assignment.